patrickceg/patrickceg.github.io/about.md

 I'm a software developer attempting a move into information security (the game between attackers and private data, and the most common misuse of the word 'hacker').
 Whenever I find something I think could be useful represented in a different way, I'll post here.

 As a chunk of honesty, the site is also to submit to a job searching fad.
 The fad suggests a curriculum vitae needs to be augmented with some other presence, called a "professional portfolio" in most of the resources I found.
-At this point, I don't know how to defeat this trend I don't like without working full-time as a protestor, so for now I'll join'em.
+At this point, I don't know how to defeat this trend.
+I don't like without working full-time as a protestor, so for now I'll join'em.
 I don't want to end this segment on such a dark note so...

 Hope you find something useful here!